singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 This should install Punch as a global npm package, at least if you're using nvm to control and handle your node.js versions.

-If you're not using nvm not and if the command hasn't got the right privileges, you will need to add sudo to the front like this: `sudo npm install -g punch`
+If you're not using nvm and/or if the command hasn't got the right privileges, you will need to add `sudo` to the front like this: `sudo npm install -g punch`

 #### 2. Create Site
-Let's create a site using the punch setup command in a terminal window like this:
+Let's create a site using the `punch setup` command in a terminal window like this:

 ```
 punch setup my-punch-site
 ```

 Easy enough.
+The punch setup command will setup a site at the present location and named my-punch-site (substitute with your own site name).

 #### 3. Folder Tree
 Punch takes the whole separation of content from presentation concept very seriously, which is of course a good thing, as it helps divide the work in a sensible manner.